How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 To clear your zones, just click the cross or “Clear All” button.

-Note – If you are not using an AcuSense camera or NVR, then you should make sure that the edges of your detection zones are not on top of anywhere that is likely to see a lot of movement, shadows, or reflections (e.g. roads, foliage, or the sky), to mitigate the number of false triggers.
+Note – If you are not using an AcuSense camera or NVR, then you should make sure that the edges of your detection zones are not on top of anywhere that is likely to see a lot of movement, shadows, or reflections (e.g. roads, foliage, windows or the sky), to mitigate the number of false triggers.

 4_-_draw_zone.jpg